Uniform Fourier restriction for convex curves: Introduction

-In this paper, we are concerned with extending the results of M\"{u}ller, Ricci, and Wright in \cite{MR3960255}, and Ramos in \cite{MR4055940} to the case of arbitrary \emph{convex curves} in the plane, namely the boundaries of non-empty open convex sets in $\R^2$, uniformly in the curve.
-Passing from the case of the circle $\mathbb{S}^1$ to an arbitrary $\mathcal{C}^2$ convex curve $\Gamma$ is straight-forward upon the choice of the affine arclength measure on it, a measure we are going to introduce in a moment.
+In this paper, we are concerned with extending the results of M\"{u}ller, Ricci, and Wright in \cite{MR3960255} and Ramos in \cite{MR4055940} to the case of arbitrary \emph{convex curves} in the plane, uniformly in the curve.
+Such curves are the boundaries of non-empty open convex sets in $\R^2$.
+Passing from the case of the circle $\mathbb{S}^1$ to the case of an arbitrary $\mathcal{C}^2$ convex curve $\Gamma$ is straight-forward upon the choice of the affine arclength measure on $\Gamma$.
+We are going to introduce such measure in a moment.
 The main point of the paper is the removal of the $\mathcal{C}^2$ regularity condition on the curve.
 It goes through the choice of a suitable extension of the affine arclength measure, which was suggested by an affine invariant construction described by Oberlin in \cite{MR1960918}.
-The desired extension of the results then follows the line of proof by Ramos, up to the appropriate modifications.
+The desired extension of the results then follows the line of proof by Ramos up to the appropriate modifications.

 We turn now to the description of two measures on an arbitrary convex curve $\Gamma$ in the plane.
+We elaborate in more detail in Section~\ref{sec:preliminaries} and Appendix~\ref{sec:appendix}.
 A first measure $\nu$ is built from the arclength parametrization such a curve always admits

-where $J$ is a subinterval of $\R$, possibly degenerate.
+where $J$ is an interval in $\R$, possibly degenerate.
 Let $m$ be the Lebesgue measure on $J$.
-The first and second derivatives $z', z''$ with respect to $m$ are functions well-defined pointwise $m$-almost everywhere on $J$.
+The first and second derivatives $z'$ and $z''$ with respect to $m$ are functions well-defined pointwise $m$-almost everywhere on $J$.
 We define a measure $\nu$ on $J$ by

-With a slight abuse of notation, we denote by $\nu$ its push-forward to $\Gamma$ via the affine arclength parametrization $z$ too.
-In particular, when $\Gamma$ is $\mathcal{C}^2$, the argument of the cubic root is well-defined everywhere in $J$, and the measure $\nu$ on $\Gamma$ is called \emph{affine arclength measure}.
+With a slight abuse of notation we denote by $\nu$ also its push-forward to $\Gamma$ via the affine arclength parametrization $z$.
+In particular, when $\Gamma$ is $\mathcal{C}^2$ the argument of the cubic root is well-defined everywhere in $J$ and the measure $\nu$ on $\Gamma$ is called \emph{affine arclength measure}.
 We extend the term to denote $\nu$ in the general case of arbitrary convex curves.